TRI-AMDD/beep/docs_src/contributing.md

 **In general, our goal here is to implement ideas which can be complex, convoluted, or confusing in the simplest, most concise, and most reusable manner possible.**

+## Before you begin

+1. Create an [issue](https://guides.github.com/features/issues/) where new proposals can be discussed before any coding is done.
+2. Create a personal [fork](https://help.github.com/articles/fork-a-repo/) of the master repo.
+3. Download the source code onto your local system, by [cloning](https://help.github.com/articles/cloning-a-repository/) the repository (or your fork of the repository).
+4. Create a [branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) of this repo on your own fork where all changes will be made
+5. [Install](https://tri-amdd.github.io/beep/) BEEP with the **developer options**.
+6. Test if your installation worked. `pytest beep`.

 ## Code standards